d3x41/documentation-dev/md/faq/Why-no-source-on-some-packages.md

-# Why no sources on some packages ?
+# Why no sources on some packages?

-## Softwares non-free
-Software like TeamViewer, Anydesk for example do not have their sources open.
-We cannot therefore supply them via apt-get source.

 ## Free software
 Some software such as codium, balena-etcher-electron to name a few, are packages downloaded directly from official GitHub sources in the releases section.
 Software developers have already tampered with this software, so we don't have to package it ourselves.